-Adam Skonieczki was hired as Southern Vermont's 11th all-time head baseball coach in October of 2017.
-The Mountaineer skipper came to SVC from the State University of New York at Buffalo—his alma mater—where he was an assistant coach since November of 2015.
+Adam Skonieczki was hired as Southern Vermont's 11th all-time head baseball coach in October 2017.
+The Mountaineer skipper came to SVC from the State University of New York at Buffalo—his alma mater—where he was an assistant coach since November 2015.

 Skonieczki graduated from Buffalo in 2010 with his Bachelor of Arts in Communications degree.
 While a student there, he was a four-year outfielder for the Bulls—starting in 186 of the 193 games in which he appeared.